Regal Partners Global Investments Limited

 Worked Example

-This company operates in Unknown.
+This company operates in Asset Management (Financial Services sector).
 It does not match a BESST sector, so it receives the standard base score.
 Non-BESST stocks can still qualify with strong dividend metrics.

 How to Interpret